Noah wasn't like the others.

 It was him.

-Bruises covered his pale skin, one of his eyes was even swollen.
+Bruises covered his pale skin, and one of his eyes was even swollen.

 His lip was split, dried blood caking the corner of his mouth.
 His hands, scraped and raw, trembled as he clutched the doorframe for support.

 "Noah!"
-I gasped, rushing forward.
+I jumped, rushing forward.
 My heart pounded as I reached for him, my fingers trembling as I cupped his face.

 "What happened to you?"
 I demanded, my voice breaking as I scanned him for more injuries.
 "Who did this to you?"